ansible-collections/ibm_zos_core/docs/source/modules/zos_job_query.rst

   When a job id is greater than 99,999, the job id format will begin with `S`, `J`, `T` and are followed by 7 digits.

-  The *job_id* can contain include multiple wildcards.
+  The *job_id* can contain multiple wildcards.

   The asterisk (`*`) wildcard will match zero or more specified characters.

+  If no job_id is set, the parameter will not be used for job querying.

   | **required**: False
   | **type**: str